 This page shows a succinct performance comparison between graph-tool and two other popular graph libraries with Python bindings, igraph and NetworkX.
-NetworkX is a pure-python implementation, whereas igraph is implemented in C. Here we select a couple of algorithms which are implemented in all three libraries, and test them on the same graph.
+NetworkX is a pure-python implementation, whereas igraph is implemented in C. Here we select a few representative algorithms which are implemented in all three libraries, and test them on the same graph.

 |Algorithm||graph-tool (4 cores)||graph-tool (1 core)||igraph||NetworkX|

 Both graph-tool and igraph seem to deliver overall comparable performance, at least when OpenMP is disabled.
-In this case, the largest differences above are for PageRank and Betweenness, where igraph is around 1.6x slower in the first but 1.7x times faster in the second.
+However, even in this case graph-tool seems to be slightly faster systematically.

-As expected, graph-tool becomes faster by a factor of 4 when OpenMP is enabled on algorithms which run in parallel (PageRank and Betweenness), and thus beats igraph in these cases by a significant margin, which would increase even further in a machine with more cores.
+As expected, graph-tool becomes faster by a constant factor when OpenMP is enabled on algorithms which run in parallel (PageRank and Betweenness), and thus beats igraph in these cases by a significant margin, which would increase even further in a machine with more cores.

 One must remember that performance alone is not the only issue which should be considered.
 All these libraries have their own advantages and disadvantages, which need to be considered in detail when deciding what is the best library to use.
 Here are a couple of important facts: